Are you looking for a way to add to your home office decor? Follow our steps to makeover your old and ugly file cabinet to give it a fresh look.

 - Contact Paper: this paper is the same brand and similar to the same design we used.
 We love that it was inexpensive, modern and easy to use!

-- Painter’s Tape or even masking tape would probably work if you need to cover the wheels
+- Painter’s Tape or Masking Tape to cover the wheels

 Other Contact Paper Designs

-One thing interesting about these choices is that they are all cheaper than the paper we used (not by much).
-However, I was set on wanting to use a modern, geometric blue pattern.
-There are so many amazing contact papers and designs that would really work for this project.
+These choices are cheaper than the paper we used (although not by much).
+However, we were still set on the modern, geometric blue pattern.
+There are so many different colors and designs that would really work for this project.

 - Granite/Marble Looking Contact Paper